shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

-Last time we figure out how to deal with issues porting WebGL 1 engine to WebGL 2.
+Last time we showed how to deal with issues porting a WebGL 1 engine to WebGL 2.
-In this article, we will talk about what new features come with WebGL 2 and what cool things can we do with them in our engine.
+In this article, we will talk about what new features come with WebGL 2 and what cool things can we do with them.

 # New features

 ## Multisampled Renderbuffers

-Previously if we want antialising we would either have to render it to the default backbuffer or perform our own post-process AA (like FXAA) on content rendered to a texture.
+Previously, if we want antialiasing we would either have to render it to the default backbuffer or perform our own post-process AA (such as FXAA or [SMAA](http://threejs.org/examples/#webgl_postprocessing_smaa)) on content rendered to a texture.

-But with Multisampled Renderbuffers, we can now use the general renderring pipeline in WebGL as other platform.
+Now, with Multisampled Renderbuffers, we can now use the general rendering pipeline in WebGL to provide multisampled antialiasing (MSAA):
 > pre-z pass --> rendering pass to FBO --> postprocessing pass --> render to window

-`renderbufferStorageMultisample` is the function directly related here.
+`renderbufferStorageMultisample` is the relevant function here.

 ```javascript
 var colorRenderbuffer = gl.createRenderbuffer();